hashgraph/hedera-mirror-node/docs/monitor.md

 verify transactions are reaching consensus.

 The monitor can be used to publish at very high TPS, with a single monitor being able to max out the current capability of the Hedera network.
-To publish at higher rates, the `hedera.mirror.monitor.publish.connections` property will need to be increased.
-For example, to achieve 10K TPS we set the number of connections to 1000.
+To publish at higher rates, the `hedera.mirror.monitor.publish.clients` and `hedera.mirror.monitor.publish.threads` properties will need to be increased.
+For example, to achieve 10K TPS we set the number of clients to 4, and the number of threads to 40.
 Please adjust accordingly per your needs.
-Each connection will open a persistent gRPC channel to one of the Hedera nodes.
-The transaction publisher will round-robin this list of connections to determine which node to send to, ensuring the load is distributed evenly across all nodes.
+The transaction publisher will round-robin the list of clients to send transactions to the Hedera Network, and every transaction is sent to a randomly chosen node, ensuring the load is distributed evenly across all nodes.

 The `type` property specifies which transaction type to publish.
 It also affects which `properties` need to be specified, with different transaction types requiring different properties to be set.
 See the